 It may also be helpful to work with a therapist.
 While the grieving process is not a problem to be fixed, it is a time of tumultuous emotionality, from relief and intense guilt to anger and sadness.
 The loss of your dog may be an opportunity to understand the grief process and to work on the unprocessed grief of other losses in your life.

+NOTE: The comments are now off for this post.
 I moved this post from another blog.
-There were so many loving comments from people who had lost their beloved pets that I didn't want to delete them, so here they are.
-Please post your comments below all of these.
+There were so many loving comments from people who had lost their beloved pets that I didn’t want to delete them, so here they are.

 August 28th, 2011 at 5:12 pm We are experiencing this at the moment having lost my heart dog almost three weeks ago.
 I am lucky that I work in the animal care industry with so many who understand that losing a dog, especially one so special, is going to have a major impact on your behaviour, emotional state and ability to take part in life.
 I have amazing support from friends, family, clients and colleagues and it is still difficult so I can’t imagine what is must be like without having that support structure.
 But I am beginning to be able to appreciate his life and the part I played in it, and he in mine, more and more so healing is on-going.
 I will say no more as its still difficult to think about it and translate those thoughts to words.
 Thank you Grisha for writing this.